willegan/getvero.github.io/_articles/what-is-a-project.md

 ---
 layout: articles
-title:  "What is a project?"
+title:  What is a project?
 categories: configuration
 getting_started: true
 ---